DestroyerBlocked/Blooket-hacks-48/README.md

 # Why you should use this tool:

 Hack can't be detected by blooket.
 Always working.
 When the hacks break it usually gets fixed in about 6-8 hours.
 This tool is being updated so nothing breaks.
 Have a problem?
-DM me in discord.  username: Ravensocks#2577
+Write it in the issues section.